-- MPW is co-educational. - The college is non-denominational. - The maximum college roll is 240. - The age range is normally 14-20, with natural entry points for pupils who have just completed Years 9, 10, 11, 12 or 13.
-The college also admits a small number of mature students each year. - The GCSE school (Years 10 and 11) comprises 25-35 students.
-Approximately 140 students are studying A levels with MPW over two-year courses.
+- MPW is co-educational. - The college is non-denominational. - The maximum college roll is 700. - The college has boarding facilities for up to 72 boarders. - The age range is normally 14-20, with natural entry points for pupils who have just completed Years 9, 10, 11, 12 or 13.
+The college also admits a small number of mature students each year. - The GCSE school (Years 10 and 11) comprises 50-70 students.
+Approximately 250 students are studying A levels with MPW over two-year courses.
 The remaining students are studying A levels with MPW over eighteen-month, one-year or shorter courses or following university foundation programmes. - Our principal entry point is in September and there is a smaller entry in January.
 However, subject to place availability, students are also accepted at other times of the year as late joiners.
 Where possible, such late joiners are integrated into appropriate existing teaching groups and may receive supplementary tuition to facilitate the transition.